USEPA/WNTR/documentation/graphics.rst

 Timeseries graphics can be generated using options available in matplotlib and pandas.

-The following example plots simulation results from above, showing pressure at a single node over time.
+The following example plots simulation results from above, showing pressure at a single node over time (:numref:`fig-timeseries`).

 .. doctest::